 For Health Care Providers: Post-COVID Conditions

-The Centers for Disease Control and Prevention (CDC) describe post-COVID conditions as “a wide range of new, returning, or ongoing health problems people can experience four or more weeks after first being infected with the virus that causes COVID-19.”
+The CDC describes post-COVID conditions as “an umbrella term for the wide range of health consequences that can be present four or more weeks after infection with SARS-CoV-2, the virus that causes COVID-19.”
 However, there is not yet widespread consensus around standard clinical case definitions for most post-COVID conditions.
 This is in part because studies of post-COVID conditions and “long COVID” have varied widely by symptoms investigated, temporal criteria, study settings (inpatient vs. outpatient), and data sources (self-reporting versus electronic health records).